You’ve completed the job — now, only one thing stands in the way of getting paid: sending a business invoice.

-If you want payment directly to a bank account then you’ll need to supply banking details on the invoice as well.
+If you want payment to go directly to a bank account then you’ll need to supply banking details on the invoice as well.

-All of these different payment options have their pros and cons, such as fees and convenience, so carefully consider which ones you’ll include.
+All of these different payment options have their pros and cons, such as conveniences and fees, so carefully consider which ones you’ll include.

-Here are some factors to weigh as you make your selection:
+Here are some factors to weigh as you request payment:

 Besides payment methods, list whether or not you have a timeframe that you expect payment in so that your customer is clearly aware of the due date.